alibildir/chat2api/README_EN.md

 > - `AccessToken` retrieval: Log in to the ChatGPT website, then open [https://chatgpt.com/api/auth/session](https://chatgpt.com/api/auth/session) to get the `accessToken` value.
 > - `RefreshToken` retrieval: Method not provided here.
+> - Get `ChatGPT-Account-ID`:
+> - Method ①, visit <https://chatgpt.com/admin> and use F12 to find the request <https://chatgpt.com/backend-api/accounts/UUID/users>, this ID is it.
+> - Method ②, read the `account_user_id` in the response from the previous step, the UUID behind it.
+> - Method ③, visit <https://chatgpt.com/api/auth/session> and find the id under account (not organizationId), or when the web page initiates a workspace conversation request, the F12 request header has this.
+> - Get `gizmo` ID:
+> - Method ①, open the project package, the URL starts with g-p, and remove the English version of the project name behind it.
+> - Method ②, have a conversation in the workspace project, and find `gizmo_id` in the request body.
 > - No login required for gpt-3.5, no token needed.

 ## Tokens Management